shreel143/Internships-Summer22/README.md

-# Internships
+# Internship - Internet Of Things : Fundamentals And Industry Based Real Time Applications
--Contains the details and key takeaways that i am learning from interships Basics of Python, Deep learning(13 june), IOT (13 june)
+Contains the details and key takeaways that i am learning from the intership on Internet Of Things : Fundamentals And Industry Based Real Time Applications (13 June to 25 July 2022)